PDeXchange/pac-support/docs/FAQ.md

 ## 6. What are Catalogs?

 **Answer:**
-Catalog provides rich flavours of multiple instance types from which you can deploy a service.
+Catalog provides rich set of flavours of multiple predefined instance types from which you can deploy a service.

 ---

 ## 7. How to provision a service and How do I access my service after it's deployed?